Something Just Like TRuST : Toxicity Recognition of Span and Target

 \subsection{Error Analysis}

-The best results reported above (accuracy; F1) are from the RoBERTa classifier for toxicity (0.79; 0.79), the BERT classifier for fine-grained target (0.76; 0.72) and course-grained target (0.80; 0.79); SpanBERT for toxic spans (F1 of 0.70).
-In general, LLMs do better at toxicity detection than they do on the other two tasks, and reasoning/CoT helps very little.
-Here we look into differences across social groups for toxicity and target group prediction, whether span detection is easier when the whole sentence is the toxic span, and performance differences on machine-generated text.

-\textbf{Differences across social groups.} For the error analysis, we broke down the accuracy results into accuracy per target social group for toxicity and target group detection.
-The Figure \ref{fig:acc_group} accuracy heatmap for toxicity detection shows wide variation across target groups, ranging from as low as 41\% up to 100\%.
-Apart from the categories for "other gender" and "other ethnicity," where most models have very high performance, all models show non-uniform performance across groups.
-In some cases, pairs of models correlate in their performance (e.g. Spearman correlations are 0.89 for GPT4o and Sonnet; 0.87 for o4-mini and Llama70b; 0.83 for Sonnet and Llama70b), but in no case model performance correlates well with data support.
+To investigate factors behind our results, we look into four issues: 1) differences across targets for toxicity and target prediction; 2) whether span detection is better when the span is the whole sentence; 3) human vs. machine-generated text; 4) generalization of models trained on TRuST.

-We also found large differences in target group accuracy across target social groups (see Appendix Figure \ref{fig:target_acc_grp}).
-For example, Llama8b has a 42\% difference in accuracy for "black" versus "white."
-The models struggle in categories such as "other country" or "other gender," possibly because these categories are necessarily more heterogenous.
+\textbf{Differences across social groups.} A breakdown of toxicity accuracy by target group revealed no patterns.
+Although most models performed well for the empty categories "other gender" and "other ethnicity," performance is otherwise highly variable across targets and models.
+A heatmap of toxicity detection for targets (cf. Figure \ref{fig:acc_group} in Appendix) showed substantial variation across targets, e.g, 41\%--100\%.
+Some model pairs had correlated performance (Spearman $\rho=0.89$ for GPT4o--Sonnet; $0.87$ for o4-mini--Llama70b; $0.83$ for Sonnet--Llama70b), but no model’s performance correlated well with data support.
+Target group prediction also had large disparities across social groups (Figure \ref{fig:target_acc_grp} in Appendix \ref{app:target-accuracy-per-target}).
+Llama8b had a 42\% accuracy gap between "black" and "white."
+Models also struggle in categories such as "other country" or "other gender," possibly because these groups are inherently more heterogeneous.

 \textbf{Span detection for sentences.} As mentioned in Section \ref{subsec:human-annotation}, toxic spans sometimes consist of the entire sentence (35\% of the test set).
 Most models, including SpanBERT, have much higher performance on full-sentence toxic spans.
 For example, SpanBERT has a score of 0.67 on subsentence spans, whereas has a score of 0.76 on full sentence.
 Distilled Llama models are far worse at detecting toxic subsentence spans.
 (Cf. Figure \ref{fig:span_all_sentence} in Appendix \ref{app:details}, a plot of F1 for full sentence spans on the x-axis by subsentence spans on the y-axis.)

 \textbf{LLM-generated text.} Our test data composition is 40\% GPT-3 generated (from ToxiGen).
 Breaking down accuracy by human versus LLM origin shows 20\% greater accuracy on the GPT-3 generated text.